ThanhNC-res/ThanhNC-res/README.md

 - 👋 Hi, I’m Ngo Cong Thanh, an IT student
-- 👀 I’m interested in being a Data Analyst
+- 👀 I’m interested in being a working with lines of code
-- 🌱 I’m currently learning in Swinburne University ò technology
+- 🌱 I’m currently learning in Swinburne University of technology
 - 📫 How to reach me : ncThanhfw@gmail.com

 <!---